zacksimpson/measure-tool/README.md

 ## Credits

-* [The Light Phone](https://www.thelightphone.com) - for building a phone worth making tools for
+* [The Light Phone](https://www.thelightphone.com) - Measure was designed to resemble LightOS' Calculator tool as closely as possible.
+I do not take credit for Light's original design work, which is foundational to this project.
+* My [Gerber Center Drive](https://gerbergear.com/products/center-drive-bit-set-molle-compatible-sheath-31-003076n) multi-tool, inspiration for the Ruler idea